List of town tramway systems in Ukraine

 This is a list of town tramway systems in Ukraine by oblast.
 It includes all tram systems, past and present; cities with currently operating systems are indicated in bold.
-The use of the diamond (♦) symbol indicates where there were (or are) two or more independent tram systems operating concurrently within a single metropolitan area.
-Those tram systems that operated on other than standard gauge track (where known) are indicated in the 'Notes' column.
+A diamond (♦) symbol indicates where there were (or are) two or more independent tram systems operating concurrently within a single metropolitan area.
+Those tram systems that operated on other than standard gauge track (where known) are indicated in the Notes column.